 Niebuhr, H. Richard.
 Christ and Culture.
 Harper & Row, Torchbook Series, 1951.
 Author's introduction 1996.
 Book, 320p.
 English.
 Click here to purchase.

-For the serious student of culture.
+Abstract: For the serious student of culture.
 Christ and Culture is a classic, scholarly book that sets a foundation for understanding culture, Christ's relationship to culture, and the Christian's living within culture.
 It does not deal with cross-cultural living in the sense with which we usually understand that phrase but rather with the very nature of culture itself.
 Originally published in 1951, it is nevertheless up to date with its critical questions that wrestle with the Church's affiliation to culture, based upon Christ's own relationship to culture.
 Chapters include: 1) Christ against culture; 2) Christ of Culture; 3) Christ above Culture; 4) Christ and Culture in Paradox; 5) Christ the Transformer of Culture.

 Keywords: culture, paradox, social ethics, historical Christianity, cultural transformation